Effective Date: October 1, 2020

-The Recycling Partnership, and/or its Service Providers (defined below), may collect information you provide directly to The Recycling Partnership and/or its Service Providers via the Service.
-For example, The Recycling Partnership collects information when you use or register for the Service, subscribe to notifications, post on the Service, fill out surveys, participate in promotional activities, or communicate through the Service.
+The Recycling Partnership, and/or its Service Providers.
+For example, The Recycling Partnership collects information when you use or register for any service provided by The Partnership.
 In addition, when you interact with Third-Party Services (defined below), you may be able to provide information to those third parties.
-For more information on Third-Party Services’ data collection and practices see Section 6.
+For more information on Third-party Services’ data collection and practices see Section 6.
 For more information on Service Provider data collection and practices see Section 3.

-The methods that may be used on the Service to collect Usage Information include:
+The methods that may be used to collect Usage Information include:

-• Log Information: Log information is data about your use of the Service, such as IP address, browser type, Internet service provider, referring/exit pages, operating system, date/time stamps, and related data, and may be stored in log files.
+- Log Information: Log information is data about your use of software or services of The Partnership, such as IP address, browser type, Internet service provider, referring/exit pages, operating system, date/time stamps, and related data, and may be stored in log files.

-• Information Collected by Cookies and Other Tracking Technologies: Cookies, web beacons (also known as “tracking pixels”), embedded scripts, device recognition technologies, and other tracking technologies now and hereafter developed (“Tracking Technologies”) may be used to collect information about interactions with the Service or e-mails, including information about your browsing.
+- Information Collected by Cookies and Other Tracking Technologies: Cookies, web beacons (also known as “tracking pixels”), embedded scripts, device recognition technologies, and other tracking technologies now and hereafter developed (“Tracking Technologies”) may be used to collect information about interactions with The Partnership or emails, including information about your browsing.

 A cookie is a small text file that is stored on a user’s device, which may be session ID cookies or tracking cookies.
-Session cookies make it easier for you to navigate the Service and expire when you close your browser.
-Tracking cookies remain longer and help in understanding how you use the Service, and enhance your user experience.
+Session cookies make it easier for you to navigate and expire when you close your browser.
+Tracking cookies remain longer and help in understanding how you use software or services of The Partnership, and enhance your user experience.
 Cookies may remain on your hard drive for an extended period of time.
-If you use your browser’s method of blocking or removing cookies, some but not all types of cookies may be deleted and/or blocked and as a result some features and functionalities of the Service may not work.
-A Flash cookie (or locally shared object) is a data file which may be placed on a device via the Adobe Flash plug-in that may be built-in to or downloaded by you to your device.
+If you use your browser’s method of blocking or removing cookies, some but not all types of cookies may be deleted and/or blocked and as a result some features and functionalities of software or services of The Partnership may not work.
+A Flash cookie (or locally-shared object) is a data file which may be placed on a device via the Adobe Flash plug-in that may be built-in to or downloaded by you to your device.
 HTML5 cookies can be programmed through HTML5 local storage.
 Flash cookies and HTML5 cookies are locally stored on your device other than in the browser and browser settings won’t control them.
-To identify certain types of local shared objects on your device and adjust your settings, please visit: www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager.html.
-The Service may associate some or all of these types of cookies with your devices.
+To identify certain types of local shared objects on your device and adjust your settings, please visit this page: Services and software of The Partnership may associate some or all of these types of cookies with your devices.

 Web beacons are small graphic images, also known as “Internet tags” or “clear gifs,” embedded in web pages and e-mail messages.
 Web beacons may be used, without limitation, to count the number of visitors to the Service, to monitor how users navigate the Service, and to count content views.

-An embedded script is programming code designed to collect information about your interactions with the Service.
-It is temporarily downloaded onto your computer from The Recycling Partnership’s web server, or from a third party with which The Recycling Partnership works, and is active only while you are connected to the Service, and deleted or deactivated thereafter.
+An embedded script is programming code designed to collect information about your interactions.
+It is temporarily downloaded onto your computer from The Recycling Partnership’s web server, or from a third party with which The Recycling Partnership works, and is active only while you are connected, and deleted or deactivated thereafter.

 Technologies, including application of statistical probability to data sets, as well as linking a common unique identifier to different device use (e.g., Facebook ID), which attempt to recognize or make assumptions about users and devices (e.g., that a user of multiple devices is the same user or household) (“Cross-device Data”).

-Some information about your use of the Service and certain third-party services may be collected using Tracking Technologies across time and services, and used by The Recycling Partnership and third parties for purposes such as to associate different devices you use, and deliver relevant ads and/or other content to you on the Service and certain third–party services.
+Some information about your use of the Service and certain third-party services may be collected using Tracking Technologies across time and services, and used by The Recycling Partnership and third parties for purposes such as to associate different devices you use, and deliver relevant ads and/or other content to you on services and software of The Partnership and certain third–party services.
 See Section 11 regarding certain choices regarding these activities.

 The Recycling Partnership is giving you notice of the Tracking Technologies and your choices regarding them explained in Section 11 so that your consent to encountering them is meaningfully informed.